 Even though music theory is integrated in all the instrumental and vocal programs, some wish to learn more and go deeper than what is possible during the instrumental and vocal sessions.
 Especially those preparing for ABRSM exams are encouraged to start early with music theory lessons, either in groups or individually.
 According to ABRSM regulation, anyone entering for a Grade 6 instrumental or vocal exam is required to have passed their Grade 5 Music Theory exam first.
 Individual lessons are for those who can't follow our Theory Club's schedule or need more thorough guidance and follow up.

 In Music Therapy we focus on personal development through a musical and interpersonal collaboration between teacher and student.
 Music can be a window to our soul and a good way of expressing our emotions.
 It can also be a wonderful means to learn other skills.
 Students may feel joy in using music as a way to process events and emotions and find confidence in mastering a musical instrument.
-Others have more specific challenges they wish to work on with music as a more fun and playful method.
-E.g. someone with speech impairment may train with singing in addition to traditional speech therapy.
-Whatever your challenges might be, you set your course and goals together with your teacher and find a method that suits your needs.
+Others have more specific challenges as mental or physical challenges they wish to work on with music as a more fun and playful method.
+E.g. someone with speech impairment may train in singing in addition to, or instead of, traditional speech therapy.
+Whatever your challenges might be, you set your course and goals together with your teacher and find a method and instrument that suits your needs.